 Exercise tips for women over 50

-Physical activity for women in their 50s may help with symptoms of the menopause -- hot flushes, joint pain, anxiety, depression, and sleep problems.
+Physical activity for women in their 50s may help with symptoms of the menopause, joint pain, anxiety, depression, and sleep problems.
 Exercise also reduces heart disease risk, osteoporosis and diabetes risk, helps control weight and excess fat.

 Basic exercise tips

 A complete fitness programme must include aerobic exercise, muscle strength conditioning, and stretching for flexibility.

 - Strength training: Lifting hand weights improves your strength and posture, reduces the risk of lower back injury, and also helps you tone.
 Start with a hand weight that you can comfortably handle for 8 repetitions.
 Gradually add more until you can complete 12 reps.